SJ - Accessibility Lead

 Tech: Figma, Accessibility

-Year: 2023 - 2024
+When: December 2023 - April 2024

-- Led strategic decisions and workshops, advancing SJ's accessibility mission.
+🧠 Led strategic decisions and workshops advancing SJ's accessibility mission

 Key insights: